 3. Clean the Fabric

 Once the underside is clean, turn it over and focus on the fabric side.
-If you have a rubber or plastic mats, you can use dish soap for this side as well.
+If you have rubber or plastic mats, you can also use dish soap for this side.

 To give this side a thorough clean, you can use the same carpet shampoo as you did in the car.
 However, make sure it’s safe for the upholstery to avoid residue or damage.

 Saturate the mat with cold water from a hose or bucket and apply an appropriate amount of shampoo.
 Use a brush to work the product into the fibers using circular motions.

 You might need to apply more shampoo to stubborn dirt or stains.
-To make the scrubbing easier, pour some more water onto the mat in between scrubs.
+To make the scrubbing easier, pour more water onto the mat in between scrubs.
 Rinse the mat well once it’s done.

 To dry the mats, simply hang them outside in the fresh air.
-If you want to speed up the process, you can use a wet/dry vacuum to extract excess water.
+To speed up the process, you can use a wet/dry vacuum to extract excess water.
 You may also dry them with a towel before hanging them outside.

 Cleaning a car carpet isn’t as difficult as some people might think.
-Following a few easy steps and using the right products and tools, you can get the job done quickly.
+You can get the job done without stress by following a few easy steps and using the right products and tools.
 Here are a few additional tips to ensure top results:

-- Circular motions when scrubbing: As you scrub, the most effective method is by using circular motions.
-This will help to get the cleaning product into the fibers and dissolving stains and dirt.
+- Circular motions when scrubbing: As you scrub, the most effective method is to use circular motions.
+This will help get the cleaning product into the fibers and dissolve stains and dirt.
 By using back and forth scrubbing, you could be missing dirt.